IRENA Urges Diversified Investment to Accelerate Global Energy Transition

 However, this recommendation may face controversy within the energy transition advocacy community.
 Environmental organizations often call for directing available funding towards technologies that are currently deemed more promising.
 IRENA's statistics play a crucial role in helping governments formulate scenarios and funding requirements to meet global transition objectives.

 According to IRENA, the investment in renewable energy reached $500 billion in 2022.
 While this figure seems substantial, it represents only around one-third of the average investment required annually to align with the Paris Accord targets.
-Furthermore, the majority of these investments were directed towards solar photovoltaic and wind power, accounting for 95% of the total investment in these technologies last year.
+Furthermore, the majority of these investments were directed towards solar and wind power, accounting for 95% of the total investment in these technologies last year.

-IRENA emphasizes the importance of redirecting larger volumes of funding towards other energy transition technologies, including biofuels, , and energy.
+IRENA emphasizes the importance of redirecting larger volumes of funding towards other energy transition technologies, including biofuels, , and geothermal energy.
 Moreover, the agency urges investment in sectors beyond power, such as heating and transport, to foster comprehensive transformation.

 Highlighting an imbalance, IRENA reports that 75% of global renewable investment between 2013 and 2020 originated from the private sector.
 Private capital tends to gravitate towards technologies and countries with the least associated risks.
 To address this disparity, IRENA stresses the urgent need for public funding, particularly for developing basic energy in the developing world and supporting the deployment of less mature technologies.